 LiveMedia Playlists are used for displaying video streams in one or more areas of the currently active Layouts.
-You can only have one LiveMedia Playlist per Layout Area.
+There may be only one LiveMedia Playlist per Layout Area.

 Global Playlists

 There are a number of global Playlists which apply to the whole Player rather than a specific Layout area: